 The City of Brooks is the largest urban centre between Calgary, Lethbridge and Medicine Hat and acts as a service centre for the entire region.
 Police Services, Fire Services, Medical Services and Ambulance Services are all provided locally.

-The Royal Canadian Mounted Police (RCMP), oversee the Newell Region.
+The Royal Canadian Mounted Police (RCMP), oversee the Brooks Region.
 It is comprised of members who provide community policing, highway patrol and identification units.
 The Brooks Detachment work closely with community organizations to promote safety, prevent crime, investigate domestic violence and respond to community concerns.

 During an emergency, please call 911.

 The Brooks RCMP Detachment is located at 310-4th Street West, Brooks, Alberta T1R 0Z7

 This award winning practice is lead by the RCMP to ensure families have the appropriate supports required to maintain safety.
 By using a "swift response model", a specialized team will engage clients, assess individual client needs, make referrals, case manage and ensure clients are following through with agreed upon service plans.
 This approach allows clients to receive the support on an ongoing basis and has has drastically reduced the rate of repeat offences.